 XF 8mm f/3.5 R WR: Performance

 Photo performance surprised me quite a lot, I was not expecting a lens of this size and weight to be able to produce images as clear across the entire frame as the XF8mm produced.
-There are some issues with a diminishing corner sharpness, although that is really to be expected at this field of view, and honestly, it is not that bad.
+There are some issues with diminishing corner sharpness, although that is really to be expected at this field of view even on the best of lenses, and honestly, on the XF 8mm, it is not that bad.

-The perspective, while not verging into fisheye territory can be quite distorted when presented with a lot of vertical straight lines, although this can be corrected somewhat in post production.
+The perspective, while not verging into fisheye territory can be distorted when presented with a lot of vertical straight lines, although this can be corrected somewhat in post-production, although I also enjoyed shooting in tighter spaces and the unique field of view offering a sense of scale, with big buildings looming over me.
 But the perspective is perfect for open landscapes, or immersive feeling shots.
-This lens was perfect for shooting on big open cliffs overlooking the Mediterranean sea, but I also enjoyed shooting in tighter spaces and the unique field of view offering a sense of scale, with big buildings looming over me.
+This lens was perfect for shooting on big open cliffs overlooking the Mediterranean Sea.

-I will admit that I am not usually a fan of a wide angle perspective as poorly done wide-angle can easily look tacky, and good wide angle lenses tend to be a big financial investment as well taking a large spot in my kitbag.
-However the Fujifilm XF8mm is the perfect combination of size, weight and quality for me to get excited about wide-angle photography.
+I will admit that I am not usually a fan of a wide-angle perspective, as I usually like to focus my photography on smaller details.
+Affordable wide-angle lenses' photo quality is often a little tacky, and good wide-angle lenses tend to be a big financial investment as well taking a large spot in my kit bag.
+However, the Fujifilm XF 8mm is the perfect combination of size, price, and quality for me to get excited about wide-angle photography.

 XF 8mm f/3.5 R WR: Sample gallery

-Finally, the long-awaited lens for ultra-wide-angle enthusiasts has arrived.
+Fujifilm shooters have an affordable first-party ultra-wide-angle lens worthy of the system.
 With an impressive 8mm focal length (equivalent to 12mm on a full-frame camera), this lens allows you to capture an expansive scene that will leave you in awe.
 Despite its small and lightweight design, the lens boasts excellent build quality, featuring a smooth focus ring and a well-dampened aperture ring that ensures precise f-stop adjustments.

 The image quality remains very strong in the center of the frame, it slightly underperforms in the corners, which is a common characteristic of such a wide-angle lens, distortion is also minimal depending on your subject.
 However, before making your purchase, it's crucial to consider whether 8mm is the right choice for you, as the extreme angle of view can be challenging to work with.
 However, if you are a Fujifilm shooter looking for the ultra-wide-angle lens experience, then there is certainly a lot to love about the XF8mm.